NetOfficeFw/Docs/index.md

 * Usable with .NET version 2.0 or higher
 * Easy Addin Development
 * No deployment hurdles, no registration
-* No dependencies, no interop assemblies, no need for VSTO
+* No dependencies, no Interop Assemblies, no need for VSTO
-* Visual Studio Project Templates and Wizards available Photo Gallery
+* Visual Studio Project Templates and Wizards available